Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Numerical Results

-The next numerical results concern another important issue of the traffic repartitioning approach.
-Due to the fact that the BS resources are allocated to users according to the central attenuation of their group and not their individual one, there is an inevitable estimation error in this process.
-In this context, the convergence of the SE-EE curves from $(P_{\ref{pr:repartition}})$ with respect to the number of traffic partitions $N_K$ is illustrated in \figurename{\ref{fig:Convergence}}, for $a=3.5$ and $R_C=1000\text{m}$.
-One can find out from this figure that the curves converge rapidly for the case of uniform traffic distribution and the relative error for the adopted value of ${N_K=10}$ is negligible.
-Nevertheless, if a scenario with specific user locations is studied instead of a continuous distribution, the optimal resource allocation from $(P_{\ref{pr:singleCell}})$ can always be used to provide the exact SE-EE trade-off curves.
+The next numerical results concern another important aspect of the traffic repartitioning approach.
+Due to the fact that the BS resources are allocated to users according to the central attenuation of their group and not their individual ones, there is an inevitable approximation error in this process.
+In this context, the convergence of the SE-EE curves from $(P_{\ref{pr:repartition}})$ with respect to the number of traffic partitions $N_K$ is illustrated in \figurename{\ref{fig:Convergence}}, for parameters $\alpha=3.5$ and $R_C=1000\text{m}$.
+One can see from this figure that the curves converge rapidly for the case of uniform traffic distribution and for the adopted value of ${N_K=10}$, the relative difference from ${N_K=100}$ that approaches the discrete case is negligible.
+Nevertheless, if a scenario with specific user locations is studied instead of a continuous distribution, the optimal resource allocation from $(P_{\ref{pr:singleCell}})$ can be used to provide the exact SE-EE trade-off curves.

-Concluding the section of the results for the single cell scenario, the explicit EE upper bound $\textit{EE}^*$ from \eqref{eq:EE_tot lowSNR}, achieved at the low SNR regime for $W\rightarrow \infty$, is presented in \figurename{\ref{fig:ContLowSNR}} as a function of the path loss exponent and the cell radius.
+Concluding the results for the single cell scenario, the explicit EE upper bound $\textit{EE}^*$ from \eqref{eq:EE_contLowSNR}, achieved in the low SNR regime for $W\rightarrow \infty$, is presented in \figurename{\ref{fig:ContLowSNR}} as a function of the path loss exponent and the cell radius.
 The values in this figure actually represent the starting points of the curves in \figurename{\ref{fig:SingleCell}}, i.e. the highest EE as SE tends to zero.
 As expected, the EE upper bound is higher for better propagation conditions and smaller cells, where the needed transmit power is lower.
 It should be pointed out here that the range of values for $\textit{EE}^*$ is very large.
-In particular, for $R_C=500\text{m}$, $\textit{EE}^*$ is equal to $206.1 ~\text{Mbps}/\text{W}$ for $a=3.5$, dropping by a factor of approximately $3553$ times to $58 ~\text{Kbps}/\text{W}$ for $a=4.5$.
-In such environments of high path loss exponents, smaller cells along with other techniques should be employed to provide energy efficient solutions.
+In particular, for $R_C=500\text{m}$, $\textit{EE}^*$ is equal to $206.1 ~\text{Mbps}/\text{W}$ for $\alpha=3.5$, dropping by a factor of approximately $3553$ times to $58 ~\text{Kbps}/\text{W}$ for $\alpha=4.5$.
+In such environments of high path loss exponents, smaller cells along with other techniques should be investigated as potential solutions for an energy efficient network.